Social mission and CSR

 Thats us.... a social mission business

-Red Dragon Flagmakers Ltd is a social mission led business, registered at Companies House as a Limited by shares Company.
+Red Dragon Flagmakers Ltd is a registered social enterprise and social mission led business, registered at Companies House as a Limited by shares Company.

 We DO make a profit (as all dynamic forward thinking little businesses do....) and 100% of our profits go back into the personal and professional development of the staff who are all trained in house and the recruitment and training of additional staff as the business grows.

 Sales enable profits which support our recruitment of additional people to train for sustainable employment with the outcome of a positive contribution to local, regional and UK economy.
 We are not grant dependent.

 We are the ONLY flag maker incorporated and run as a social mission company.

 So what is a social enterprise?

 A social mission business is an organisation which applies commercial strategies to maximise improvements in human and environmental well-being - this may include maximising social impact alongside profits for external shareholders.

 Social mission businesses can be structured as a for profit or non-profit and may take the form (depending which country the SE is located in) of a cooperative, a mutual organisation, a dis-regraded entity, a social business limited by shares or guarantee, a benefit corporation, a community interest company (CIC) or a charity organisation.
 They can also take more conventional structures but what differentiates social mission businesses from other non-profit and profit making business formats is that their social mission is as core to their success as any potential profit.

 Many commercial enterprises consider themselves to have social objectives, but commitment to these objectives is perhaps motivated by the perception that such commitment will ultimately make the enterprise more financially valuable.
 These are organisations that might be more properly described to be operating corporate responsibility programs.